 - eToro – 0.75%

-Note that Saxo and Interactive Brokers also charge commissions based on the number of shares traded.
-For example, on US stock trades, Saxo charges $0.015 per share (minimum of $1) while Interactive Brokers charges $0.0035.
-So, while these platforms offer low FX charges, they may not necessarily be the cheapest overall.
+Note that Interactive Brokers charges commissions based on the number of shares traded.
+For example, on US stock trades, it charges USD $0.0035 per share.
+So, while this platform offers low FX charges, it may not necessarily be the cheapest overall.

-Do any brokers offer plans with lower FX charges?
+Do any brokers have plans with lower FX charges?

 Based in London, Edward is a distinguished investment writer with an extensive client portfolio comprising a diverse array of prominent financial services firms across the globe.
 With over 15 years of hands-on experience in private wealth management and institutional asset management, both in the UK and Australia, he possesses a profound understanding of the finance industry.